aidanwc/game-of-life/README.md

 ```

 8. Once both servers are up and running, open your web browser and navigate to [http://localhost:3000](http://localhost:3000) to access the application.

+## Testing

+To run the tests for the backend, navigate to the backend directory in a terminal window and run the following command:

+    ./mvnw test

+This will run the tests and show the results in the terminal window.

+Make sure to have the required dependencies installed before running the tests.